Skip to content

 In 2006 the Town of Riverhead on Long Island enacted a special allowance in its building permit fee structure to provide a discount to people wishing to install energy conservation devices on residential or commercial buildings.
 The provision in the town code applies to any energy conservation device "installed in or on a structure which qualifies for any federal, state or local tax exemption, tax credit or tax rebate", but explicitly mentions solar panels as eligible for favorable treatment.
 The original law authorized a flat permitting fee of $150, which still generally applies, but the law was amended in December 2011 to create a "Fast-Track" process for residential systems that meet certain technical requirements (e.g., maximum roof loading, mounting orientation).
 The fee for Fast-Track applications is set at $50 and the process also entitles the applicant to expedited review (14 days).
 Applicants subject to review by the Landmarks Preservation Commission or the Architectural Review Board are not eligible for the Fast-Track process.
 Prior to the code revision permitting fees for solar panel installations often approached $1,000.

-In August 2008 the State of New York enacted legislation allowing a property tax abatement for photovoltaic (PV) system expenditures made on buildings located in cities with a population of 1 million or more people.
+In August 2008, the State of New York enacted legislation allowing a property tax abatement for photovoltaic (PV) system expenditures made on buildings located in cities with a population of 1 million or more people.
 This limits the abatement to systems installed within New York City.
 Eligible buildings include all real property except utility real property.
-As originally enacted the in-service deadline for eligible systems was December 31, 2012.
-However, in August 2012 the abatement was extended to systems placed in service through December 31, 2014 at a reduced rate.
-In October 2014, the Senate Bill S0746 extended the compliance period for systems till 2016.
-The tax abatement was extended again until 2019 on September 2016 by enactment of Senate Bill S7110.
-The abatement was extended to energy storage by Assembly Bill 10410 in 2018.
+As originally enacted, the in-service deadline for eligible systems was December 31, 2012.
+However, in August 2012 the abatement was extended to systems placed in service through December 31, 2014, at a reduced rate.
+In September 2014, S.B.
+746 extended the compliance period for systems until 2016.
+S.B.
+7110 of 2016 again extended the compliance period until 2019, while A.B.
+10410 of 2018 expanded the abatement to include energy storage equipment.
+Most recently, A.B.
+6113 of 2023, extended the compliance period until the end of 2034.

 The abatement allows building owners to deduct from their total real property taxes* a portion of the expenditures associated with installing a PV system on an eligible building.
 Systems placed in service between August 5, 2008 (the effective date) and December 31, 2010 were eligible for an abatement of 8.75% of eligible expenditures annually for four years.
-Systems placed in service between January 1, 2011 and December 31, 2012 are eligible for an abatement of 5.0% of eligible expenditures annually for 4 years.
-Systems placed in service between January 1, 2013 and December 31, 2013 are eligible for an abatement of 2.5% of eligible expenditures annually for 4 years.
-Systems placed in service between January 1st, 2014 and December 31, 2018 are eligible for abatement of 5% of eligible expenditures for 4 years.
+The percentage of abatement changes dependent on the time period the system was put in place; 5% for 2011-2012, 2.5% for 2013, 5% for 2014-2023.
+The addition of energy storage equipment brought a 10% abatement for systems in service between 2019-2023.
+The current abatement for both types of systems is 7.5% for 2024-2034.

 The maximum abatement during a year is $62,500 or the amount of real property taxes owed during the year.
 Unused balances may not be carried forward to subsequent years.
-Eligible expenditures include reasonable expenditures for materials and labor associated with planning, designing, and installing the system.
+Eligible expenditures include reasonable expenditures for materials, labor associated with on-site preparation, assembly and original installation, architectural and engineering services, and designs and plans directly related to the construction or installation of a system.
 Expenditures incurred using a federal, state, or local grant are not eligible, nor are interest or finance charges.
 However, the amount of eligible expenditures is not reduced by federal, state or local tax credits, tax abatements, tax exemptions or tax rebates.

 The abatement program is administered by the Department of Finance in cooperation with the Department of Buildings.
 Applications for the abatement must be filed by March 15 in order to be eligible for a tax credit during the year the application is submitted.
 Applications submitted after this deadline can be applied to taxes owed for the following fiscal year.
 It is important to note that claiming the abatement does not affect whether a building owner can claim New York's real property tax exemption on the value added by solar, wind, and farm-based biogas energy systems.